meodai/poline/README.md

 ## Points
 The magic of "**Poline**" is revealed through its technique of drawing lines between anchor points.
 The richness of the palette is determined by the number of **points**, with each connection producing a unique color.

-As shown in the illustration, increasing the number of **points** will yield an even greater array of colors.
+Increasing the number of **points** will yield an even greater array of colors.
 By default, four points are used, but this can easily be adjusted through the 'numPoints' property on your Poline instance, as demonstrated in the code example.

 ```js
 new Poline({